Last Updated on May 28, 2021 by Maggie Sutton

 Code-named Operation Overlord, D-Day was, and still is, the single largest joint military operation as it involved air, land and sea attacks.
 Over 5,000 ships, 11,000 air crafts and 150,000 allied troops stormed the Beaches of Normandy, France after years of intense and detailed planning.
 The battle foreshadowed the beginning of the end for the Nazi Party and reign of Adolf Hitler.

 While the operation was first conceived in 1943, the actual event did not take place until June 6th, 1944.
 The landings were the Allied Forces first efforts to take back and liberate Europe from Nazi rule.
 The Beaches of Normandy refers to five different beaches that the Allied Forces used as landing points.
 The beaches were code named Omaha, Utah, Gold, Juno and Sword.

 The five different beaches used in Operation Overlord were not your typical sandy beach.
-Those in the battle faced rocks, cliffs, choppy seas, high tides and worst of all, the Nazis firing down upon them from the top of the cliffs.
+Those in the battle faced rocks, cliffs, and worst of all, the Nazis firing down upon them.
 This was certainly not an easily won battle by the Allied Forces, but they did it.

 The Invasion of Normandy was the beginning of the Allied Forces efforts to liberate Europe of Nazi control during World War II.
 The invasion also contributed to the Allied victory on the Western European Front.

 The entire operation was a significant shifting point during World War II.
-It marked a change in power and brought hope to those in Europe who felt they were in alone against Hitler and the Nazis.
-While a total of 425,000 Allied and German troops were killed, wounded or missing after the battle, the Allied Forces came up on top with the victory and helped change history.
+It brought hope to those in Europe who felt they were in alone against Hitler.
+While a total of 425,000 Allied and German troops were killed, wounded or missing after D-Day, the Allied Forces came up on top with the victory and helped change history.